mandev-1/42-School-Exam-Rank-06/README.md

 TLDR: This exam is about FD_SET stuff (sockets), binding, listenning, accepting, receiving or sending (also all related to sockets).
 > **IF YOU DONT KNOW WHAT IS A SOCKET.... then dont worry, it is just a fancy way of giving clients fancy virtual "parking place" (=> assigning them a socket).
-Think of it as a File Descriptor for server-client stuff:**
+Think of it as a File Descriptor, which you know from `write()` C function:**

 Alternatively, think of it as an ID with extra steps.